 Progress Medical provides an end to end solution for wound care providers through our partner BioLab Sciences.

-The flagship product developed is MyOwn Skin which is a painless, non-surgical procedure which leverages a small sample of a patient's own skin to produce partial thickness skin grafts in a week.
+The flagship product developed is Dermistat which is a painless, non-surgical procedure which leverages a small sample of a patient’s own skin to produce partial thickness skin grafts in two days.
 This is the only 100% autologous skin graft on the market of its type with a Q code.
 We also have an amniotic liquid allograft and an amniotic dual membrane allograft both of which are supported with Q codes.

 POLYMERASE CHAIN REACTION (PCR)

 One simple swab collection provides fast, definitive identification of targeted pathogens.

 • Faster and more specific diagnosis leads to faster healing

 • Therapeutic recommendations provided with each report via our in-house